Placeholder and Float Label in MultiSelect

 Type Description

-Auto The floating label will float above the input after focusing, or entering a value in the input.
+Auto The label floats above the input on focus or when a value is entered.

-Always The floating label will always float above the input.
+Always The label always floats above the input.

 • RAZOR